Genting Highlands Travel Guide: Everything You Want to Know

 Even though the Standard Room is the most economical room of all and one shouldn’t be expecting too many facilities, it is not unreasonable to expect that the shower room must have some hooks for hanging clothes or some other ways to solve this problem as this is the most basic equipment that a shower facility should have.

 One can hang clothes outside the shower metal bar but it was so short that if you hang a towel at the bar, you have not much space to hang other clothes.
 One has to open up the door to take the clothes.
 Imagine staying with someone not close to you, how awkward would that be with a system that doesn’t protect the modesty of a person.
 How ridiculous can that be!

 The hotel staff explained that the toilet and shower room in Tower 1 were separated and hence, constructed in such a manner.
 The shower room and the toilet in Tower 2 were built together so the problem was eliminated by not being seen by someone while opening up the shower room.

 The items below are inside a Standard Room of the First World Hotel.
 Bring your own if you need more:-

 - 2 Towels (medium size)

 - 4 Hangars

-If you can afford, please upgrade your room at First World Hotel to the next better one.
-Having no hook in the toilet is rather inconvenient, at least for me and some others.
+If you can afford it, please upgrade your room at First World Hotel to the next better one.
+Having no hook in the toilet is rather inconvenient, at least for me.

 k) First World Hotel and the Standard Room.